brendt/stitcher.io/src/content/mails/static-analysis-04.md

 ## Ignore Errors

 Sometimes, you simply want to ignore an error.
-You want to tell the static analyzer that, yes, you know this is an errors; but it's ok for now.
+You want to tell the static analyzer that — yes — you know this is an error; but it's ok for now.
 There are several ways to do this.

 First of all, you can use docblocks to tell Psalm or PHPStan to specifically ignore a line: